jmettraux/aachen/src/pca__combat.md

 On Turn Action · **OTA**
 : are performed on turn, like **MA** and **MvA**;
 : are simple and quick actions;
-: as many may be performed as the referee deems reasonable;
+: as many may be performed as the referee deems reasonable.
-: _examples_: saying a few word, drawing out a readied object, reloading a bow from a readied quiver, etc.

 Instant Action · **IA**
 : are simple and fast, and linked to traits or special powers;